 But its psychological effects do not rely on our having specific political outlook.
-It puts us in the moment, allowing savour our journey not our destination.
+It puts us in the moment, focusing on our our journey not our destination.

-Going out with the attitude that everything is interesting, means we can never be disappointed by a foray.
+And setting out with the attitude that everything is interesting, means we can never be disappointed.

-This can all help enrich our relationship with the world outside our door, through our curiosity, interaction and noting our feelings.
+This can all help enrich our relationship with the world outside our door, through our curiosity, interaction and feelings.

 My own wandering has has been enhanced by acknowledging it as “a thing” which others do, and have done for generations.

-Drifting may never spark a revolution, but it will deliver uplifting revelation that big rewards are available to us for next to nothing. ■
+Drifting may never spark a revolution, but it can deliver a reminder that valuable experiences are available to us for nothing. ■